Joovo/sqlacodegen-python-shell-tool/README.md

 Sqlacodegen is useful in building model in bash.I create this file for the reason of the source code not supporting raw python-api.

-Copy the prog and config then you can use it in python project smoothliy.
+Copy the prog and config then you can use it in python project smoothly.

 # Sqlacodegen Python shell下的自动工具